darrenjw/metagenomics/EBIMetagenomics.md

 dim(pl)
 ```

-At the time of writing there are over 700 projects, and important fields include `Study.ID` (which corresponds to the `projectID` required for the function `getProjectSummary()` in this package), `Project.Name` and `Number.Of.Samples`.
+At the time of writing there are over 700 projects, and important fields include `Study.ID` (which corresponds to the `projectID` required for the function `getProjectSummary()` in this package), `Study.Name` and `Number.Of.Samples`.
 These can be used to find the ID of a study of interest.
 For example, a list of *all* project IDs can be obtained with

 ```r
 pl$Study.ID